 The Kiss by Gill Gatfield for SCAPE Public Art Season 2016

-The X form has many cultural and symbolic references - the female chromosome, heraldic forms, a kiss in a text message, and of course it ‘marks the spot’ in mapping.
-In this work by Whangaparaoa-based Gatfield, the X form is rendered monumental in gleaming black granite.
-Its construction enacts the union of a kiss, the weighty granite panels interlock, separated by a sliver of air.
-This abstract figure enfolds viewers and landscape in its intersecting planes and reflective surfaces.
+The X form has many cultural and symbolic references – the female chromosome, heraldic forms, a kiss in a text message, and of course it ‘marks the spot’ in mapping.
+In this work by Whangaparaoa-based Gatfield, the X form was rendered monumental in gleaming black granite.
+Its construction enacted the union of a kiss, the weighty granite panels interlocked, separated by a sliver of air.
+This abstract figure enfolded viewers and landscape in its intersecting planes and reflective surfaces.
 The Kiss was first presented in Denmark at the centenary of women’s right to vote, asserting a partnership of equals.